We’re breaking down the most important aspects of a Home Equity Line of Credit.

 If you’re not sure about the inner workings of a HELOC, you’re not alone.
 According to an article from The Financial Brand, a survey from TD Bank found that many homeowners who presently hold a HELOC generally do not know how their line of credit works.

-Some may not know that certain organizations, like Lake Shore Savings Bank, allow you to pay interest only on the portion of the HELOC that you use.
+Some may not know that certain organizations, like Lake Shore Savings Bank, charge interest only on the portion used.
 You draw on your HELOC for a certain number of years—at Lake Shore it’s 15.
 After that period ends, the line will shut down and the loan is amortized for the next 15 years, or until paid in full or refinanced.

 Learn more about a HELOC today.